 Sometimes called paw covers or nail clips, dog nail coverings are generally made from plastic and clip on over the dog’s nails.
 Dogs generally won’t mind them once they are on, and they can go a long way in protecting your hardwood floors.
 Some groomers also offer to put them on your pet after getting nails clipped.

 Gone are the days when you had to decide between having a dog and having pristine hardwood floors.
-Schedule an In-Home Estimate today to begin browsing our hardwood selections.
+Schedule a FREE In-Home Estimate today to begin browsing our hardwood selections.

 Get the latest blog updates delivered to your inbox.